Everything you need to know about ISO 27005: summary, requirements, pros and cons

 The risk treatment strategy and residual risks need to go through an “acceptance” stage, which means, in practice, that the entire treatment plan has to be given the green light by senior management.
 During this step, heads of departments may question costs that they think are too high, or consider accepting certain risks.
 These exceptions should be justified.

-The ISO 27005 methodology theoretically ends here, though you should keep in mind that all the work your organisation has done to implement it can be used as part of a monitoring and review procedure.
+The ISO 27005 methodology theoretically ends here, though you should keep in mind that all the work your organization has done to implement it can be used as part of a monitoring and review procedure.
 It provides a history of the risks you have identified, the scenarios you have imagined, the risk analysis you have performed, and the treatment strategies you have set up.
 Of course, this methodology should be repeated if threats and vulnerabilities were to evolve.
 This work can also serve as a support for communication with your stakeholders.

 ISO/IEC 27005 is a certified training